-- Patterns: A pattern plays with colors, symbols and layouts to give your design a specific look and feel.
+- Patterns: A pattern plays with colors, symbols, and layouts to give your design a specific look and feel.
 Compiling repeating illustrations or shapes can help you attain the level of energy you’re looking for.
-When utilizing patterns, consider what look would be most supportive to the idea you’re displaying or the message you’re communicating — ranging from soft and subtle to bold and active.
+When utilizing patterns, consider what look would be most supportive of the idea you’re displaying or the message you’re communicating — ranging from soft and subtle to bold and active.

-Finding the template and tools that work for you
+Finding the moldboard maker and tools that work for you

 All mood boards start as a blank canvas — it’s what you do with it that matters.
 There’s no right or wrong answer, but there are definitely ways to make the creative process less harrowing.
-You can explore templates online or employ tools that notably streamline the process.
-Suitable templates and tools will help you organize your ideas in a dynamic and effective way, while simultaneously making the process feel easy.
+You can explore templates online or employ tools to experiment with different arrangements of images.
+Suitable templates and tools will help you organize your ideas in a dynamic and effective way, while simultaneously making the process feel easy with versatile editing tools.

 Advanced solutions like NoteLedge from Kdan Mobile exist to accelerate the creative process and optimize your mood board creation.
-With powerful multimedia tools, you can capture inspiration from anywhere and create mood boards to visualize your thoughts.
-This flexible workspace allows you to arrange content, make quick sketches or compose collages however you see fit.
-If you’re ready to level up your creative process and see your ideas come to life, download NoteLedge and get started today.
+With the aesthetic moodboard maker, you can capture inspiration from anywhere and create digital moodboards to visualize your thoughts.
+This flexible workspace allows you to arrange content, drag images from Pinterest and drop to your notes, make quick sketches, or compose collages however you see fit.
+Share your finished moodboard to communication design concepts with teams or clients.